An option in a video game where you can listen to all music from the game. May be available from the beginning, but often is an unlockable.

 - In One Piece, the Sound Test is the reward for finding all the small treasure chests and bringing them to Gaimon.

-- In Chibi Robo 'Park Patrol', There is an unlockable Tea Cup ride that could be the closest thing the game has to a Sound Test.
+- In Chibi Robo 'Park Patrol', There is an unlockable Tea Cup ride that is the closest thing the game has to a Sound Test.
 The catch?
 The songs play randomly, and you have to keep spinning the ride in order to keep hearing the song (but by using a glitch, you can listen to a song without having to spin the ride).

 - Both Ōkami and Ōkamiden have this feature unlocked after they're finished for the first time.
 Accompanied by art concepts and (only in the former) videos, too.